ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 'none' cannot.

-In order to ensure maximum usefulness for DMARC across the email ecosystem, then, Mail Receivers MUST generate and send aggregate reports with a frequency of at least once every 24 hours.
+In order to ensure maximum usefulness for DMARC across the email ecosystem, then, Mail Receivers SHOULD generate and send aggregate reports with a frequency of at least once every 24 hours.

 ##  Policy Enforcement Considerations {#policy-enforcement-considerations}